TomVermeer/dwaquiz/docs/readme.md

 This documentation is written using Markdown and Draw.io.
 To read this document as intented it should be read using [VS Code](https://code.visualstudio.com/) and the following extensions:

-- [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced/#/) to be able to read all headings and plant uml snippets
+- [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced/#/) to be able to read all headings and plant uml snippets.
+Some users may also need [graphviz](https://graphviz.gitlab.io/) which can be installed with `choco install graphviz` on windows.
 - [vscode-drawio](https://marketplace.visualstudio.com/items?itemName=eightHundreds.vscode-drawio) to be able to read the drawio diagram

 **Made by:** Erik Knaake & Tom Vermeer